melinaaaa0805/rustProject/README.md

 Navigate to the project directory and use Cargo to build the project:

 bash
-Copy code

 cd project-directory
 cargo build
 This command will compile the project and its dependencies.

 Configuring the Port
-By default, the project listens on port 3030.
+By default, the project listens on port 8080.
 You can configure the listening port by setting the PING_LISTEN_PORT environment variable.
-For example, to run the project on port 8080:
+For example, to run the project on port 3030:

 bash
-Copy code

 export PING_LISTEN_PORT=8080
 Running the Project
 You can start the project using the following command:

 bash
-Copy code

 cargo run
 The project will start, and you should see log messages indicating that the server is running.